ionic-team/ionic-site/docs/v2/theming/platform-specific-styles/index.md

 @import "ionic";
 ```

+## Ionic Sass Variables

-Continue on to the [next section](../overriding-ionic-variables/) to see a list of all of the variables Ionic uses to style your app.
+The [next section](../overriding-ionic-variables/) explains how to override Ionic's variables with a list of all of the variables you can change.